When does the next course start?

 The AEF can arrange transfers for you from the airport or station of Florence.
 You just need to let us know the date and time of your arrival and the flight number.
-You can send this information either with the registration form or separately but remember that we need a week’s notice to organize this service.
-Please contact the secretarial office for the cost involved.
+You can send this information either with the enrollment form or separately but remember that we need a week’s notice to organize this service.
+Please contact the secretarial office for the price.

 The average summer temperature ranges from 18°C to 30°C (64°F -86°F), and the average winter temperature from 4°C to 16°C (39°F- 61°F).

 Florence Weather Forecast, Italy

 Italy uses the 220 Volts/AC system.
 In addition, the power points and plugs may be different from those in your own country; therefore you are advised to purchase an adaptor prior to your departure.

 Citizens of the European Union can make use of the European health Insurance Card http://ec.europa.eu/social/main.jsp?catId=559&langId=it.
 Students from countries outside the European Union must take out private health insurance and contact the Italian Embassy in their own country.
 Insurance coverage for theft is often included in personal insurance, however if not, we recommend that you take out insurance against theft during your stay in Italy.

 The Italian currency is the Euro (plural: Euro, abbreviated: EUR, symbol: €).
 The Euro is the official currency in Italy and the other countries in the European Union.